hevs-isi/especial-frontend/README.md

 ## Back-end

-The *ESPeciaL* C++ back-end, the Hardware Abstraction Layer and the modified version of the QEMU emulator are available in [that repository](https://github.com/hevs-isi/especial-backend).
+The *ESPeciaL* C++ back-end, the Hardware Abstraction Layer and the modified version of the QEMU emulator are available in [this repository](https://github.com/hevs-isi/especial-backend).

 ## Dependencies

 See the [`third_party`](https://github.com/hevs-isi/especial-frontend/tree/master/third_party) folder for details.

+## License

+ESPeciaL is licensed under the [MIT License](https://raw.githubusercontent.com/hevs-isi/especial-frontend/master/LICENSE).